jlywxy/slimarm/docs/readme.BGA_SOLDERING.md

-# BGA chips Soldering Guide
+# Small/Medium BGA chips Hand-Soldering Guide

-The most of SlimARM boards are using CPUs in BGA package.<br> From the experience of hardware debugging, the soldering of BGA is the most important step of making boards.<br>
-The following guide is tested to be the most effective and convenient to solder BGA chips manually without expensive equipments.<br>
+The following guide is tested to be the most effective to solder BGA chips manually (using heat-gun and stencil) without expensive equipments.<br>
 <br>
-Version: v1r0x1fe<br>
+Version: v1r1x20e<br>
 Author: jlywxy(jlywxy@outlook.com)<br>
 License: GPLv2<br>
 - --

 ## For new pre-balled BGA chips
+Intention: Make a new BGA chips onto a new PCB.<br><br>
 Prerequisites: a heat gun, soldering flux, washwater

 Step|TODO|Effect|Comment